henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 Consumables come in different types defined by the TYPE and SUBTYPE trait.

-- TYPE: set to MEAL, DRINK, MEDICINE,POISON or POTION
+- TYPE: set to FOOD, DRINK, MEDICINE,POISON or POTION
 - SUBTYPE: used for checking proficiencies.
 Also used for hidden artefacts.
 Typically set to PLANT.
 - IDENTIFY_DC: if set, the item needs identification.The normal description is created from id as usual.
 The description for unknown as  it's message map key suffixed with _UNKNOWN.

 Some consumables, primarily plants, may not be known to the hero.

-### Type MEAL or DRINK
+### Type FOOD or DRINK

-These can be used a part of a full meal (1 drink + 1 meal) as part of a rest.
+These can be used a part of a full meal (1 drink + 1 food) as part of a rest.

 ### Type POTIONS
 POTIONs have FX traits.
 Unlike poisons, the effects are always applied.
 They can